-- (a) Cost of Rehabilitation of the property, as defined in Appendix A. - (b) Cost of building permits and other related government fees. - (c) Cost of an appraisal, and of architectural, engineering, and other consultant services that are directly related to the Rehabilitation of the property. - (d) Non-recurring Loan closing costs. - (e) Replacement cost of a Manufactured Home not on a permanent foundation up to the maximum amount published in the current NOFA in the case where it has been determined by the Recipient it is infeasible to rehabilitate the home. - (f) Transport costs for purchase of Manufactured Homes. - (g) Installation costs for Manufactured Homes. - (h) Administrative costs for the Owner-Occupied Rehabilitation program funded by the Department including, but not limited to, wages, salaries and fringe benefits of program, clerical, and management personnel, and payment for rent, utilities, communications, printing, and travel expenses.
-Administrative costs for any given year shall not exceed 20 percent of the total of CalHome Owner-Occupied Rehabilitation disbursements (advances or reimbursements) received that year plus any CalHome program income from a CalHome funded Owner-Occupied Rehabilitation program deposited in the Reuse Account that year.
+- (a) Cost of Rehabilitation of the property, as defined in Appendix A. - (b) Cost of building permits and other related government fees. - (c) Cost of an appraisal, and of architectural, engineering, and other consultant services that are directly related to the Rehabilitation of the property. - (d) Non-recurring Loan closing costs. - (e) Replacement cost of a Manufactured Home not on a permanent foundation up to the maximum amount published in the current NOFA in the case where it has been determined by the Recipient it is infeasible to rehabilitate the home.
+In the case of a disaster, as defined in H.S.C., §50650.3, HCD may, at its discretion and on a case-by-case basis, allow the replacement of a Manufactured Home with a Stick-Built Home of comparable cost; the CalHome Local Program may only provide up to the maximum replacement cost for a Manufactured Home as published in the current NOFA. - (f) Transport costs for purchase of Manufactured Homes. - (g) Installation costs for Manufactured Homes. - (h) Administrative costs for the Owner-Occupied Rehabilitation program funded by the Department including, but not limited to, loan closing costs, wages, salaries and fringe benefits of program, clerical, and management personnel, and payment for rent, utilities, communications, printing, and travel expenses.
+Administrative costs shall not exceed 20 percent of the total of CalHome Owner-Occupied Rehabilitation disbursements (advances or reimbursements).
 Administrative costs must be justified for the type and complexity of the Activity, and the Recipient must maintain records to satisfactorily document these charges.
+This requirement may be satisfied through documents such as invoices, receipts, time tracking, or other documentation of valid program expenses.